robindevitt/robindevitt/README.md

 ### Hi there 👋

+I am from Durban, South Africa and I love this amazing city I get to call home.

 <!--
 **robindevitt/robindevitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.